View William Skipper's Obituary on fayettevilleobserver.com and share memories

 Skipper

-Fayetteville—William "Bit" Frank Skipper, 52 passed away Tuesday, April 14, 2020 at Cape Fear Valley Medical Center.
+Fayetteville—William "Bit" Skipper, 52 passed away Tuesday, April 14, 2020 at Cape Fear Valley Medical Center.

 A private memorial service will be held by the family in light of the government restrictions.

-He is preceded in death by his father, William Franklin Skipper; mother, Lola Stedman Skipper; brothers, Wayne, James "Peg" and Johnny Skipper; and sisters, Levon Caulder and Gene Shambach.
+He is preceded in death by his father, William Franklin Skipper; mother, Lola Stedman Skipper; brothers, Wayne, James "Peg" and Johnny Skipper; and sisters, Levon Caulder and Jean Shambach.

 He is survived by his wife of 34 years, Kay Lee Skipper of the home; children, Heather, Aaron, Steven and Dylan Skipper all of Fayetteville; grandchildren, Kingston and Isabella Skipper; brother, Kenneth Skipper of Stedman; and half sister, Jessie Pilioglos of Hope Mills.